DEFRA/defra-ai-sdlc/prompt-library/prompt-new-feature-story.md

 2. Perform a codebase analysis focusing on:
    - Existing patterns and conventions to follow
-   - Similar features that can serve as templates
    - Integration points for the new feature
    - Reusable components or utilities